zhengshuai1001/JiKouCompany/README.md

 It does not matter how slowly you go as long as you do not stop.

 The cave you fear to enter holds the treasure that you seek.

+Do what you love, not what you think you're supposed to do.